MA Learning in Communities

 Please note that some programmes do not have Discover Uni data available.

 All successful applicants will need to join Disclosure Scotland's Protecting Vulnerable Groups (PVG) Scheme with the University of Edinburgh as the Registered Body.

-You must cover the cost of joining the scheme.
-This is currently between £18 and £59.
+You must pay the cost of joining the scheme:

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.